coinbase/coinbase-wallet-sdk/README.md

 ### Suggest client wallet track a specific token with EIP-747

-Calling `wallet_watchAsset` method returns true/false if the asset was accepted/denied by the user, or an error if there is something wrong with the request.
+Calling `wallet_watchAsset` method returns true/false if the asset is accepted/denied by the user, or an error if there is something wrong with the request.

-Unlike other methods, the default definition of `wallet_watchAsset` params is not an array, however, in order to keep it compatible with code conventions of other dapps walletlink supports both array and object format.
+Unlike other methods, the default definition of `wallet_watchAsset` params is not an array, but to keep it compatible with code conventions of other dapps, wallet-sdk supports both array and object format.

 ```typescript
 interface WatchAssetParameters {